zepher-23/habit_tracker/README.md

 The Navbar displays the title of the app along with complete date and weather for the present day.
 This is achieved by using an open source API.

+The components to view each habit is store inside the `component` folder.
+The store and the reducer file is stored directly in the root `src` folder, since it straight forward.

 ## Installation